coshx/stewie/Android.md

 #### Do not block UI thread (aka main thread)

 Anytime, you should steer clear of blocking UI thread.
-Indeed, when you are performing long operations, such as pulling data from remote server or engining random stuff in business part, you are freezing your app.
+Indeed, when you have long operations to perform, such as pulling data from remote server or engining random stuff in business part, you are freezing your app.
 User cannot perform interactions anymore.

 For instance, avoid to set adapters, pull data from database or server on main thread.
 To get round this problem, use threads.
 In particular, Android provides to developers the `AsyncTask` interface.

 #### Avoid Java hashes

 Android development implies to be careful about performances and memory management.
-Instead of using Java hashes (such as `HashMap`), you should use built-in ones, as `SparseArray`.
+Instead of using Java hashes (such as `HashMap`), you should use built-in ones, like `SparseArray`.
 They are designed for being reverent of Android devices.

 #### Manages your memory